MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 * Set up various report layouts and print the reports with the current figures.

 ## Account Categories
 You can use account categories to change the layout of your financial statements.
-After you set up your account categories in the **G/L Account Categories** window, and you choose the **Generate Account Schedules** action, the underlying account schedules for the core financial reports are updated.
+After you set up your account categories in the **G/L Account Categories** page, and you choose the **Generate Account Schedules** action, the underlying account schedules for the core financial reports are updated.
 The next time you run one of these reports, such as the Balance Statement report, new totals and subentries are added, based on your changes.
 For more information, see The "Account Categories" section in [Understanding the General Ledger and the COA](finance-general-ledger.md).

 ## To create a new account schedule
 You use account schedules to analyze figures in general ledger accounts or to compare general ledger entries with general ledger budget entries.
 For example, you can view the general ledger entries as percentages of the budget entries.

 The account schedules in the standard version of [!INCLUDE[d365fin](includes/d365fin_md.md)] are the basis of the standard financial reports, which may not suit the needs of your business.
 To quickly create your own financial reports, you can start by copying an existing account schedule.
 See step 3 below.

 The **Acc.
-Schedule Overview** window is where you preview the financial report that the account schedule defines.
+Schedule Overview** page is where you preview the financial report that the account schedule defines.
 In the following, it is important to understand that what you set up as account schedule rows and columns can only be seen and validated in the **Acc.
-Schedule Overview** window, which you open from an account schedule by choosing the **Overview** action.
-The **Account Schedule** window itself is only a setup area.
+Schedule Overview** page, which you open from an account schedule by choosing the **Overview** action.
+The **Account Schedule** page itself is only a setup area.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Account Schedules**, and then choose the related link.
-2. In the **Account Schedules** window, choose the **New** action to create a new account schedule name.
+2. In the **Account Schedules** page, choose the **New** action to create a new account schedule name.
 3. Alternatively, choose the **Copy Account Schedule** action, fill in the two fields, and then choose the **OK** button.
 4. Fill in the fields as necessary.
 In the **Default Column Layout** field select an existing layout.
 You can edit it later if you want.